hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/lectures_and_discourses/1284_the_mundaka_upanishad.md

 Discourses](lectures_and_discourses_contents.htm) /

  lecture, we read one of the Upanishads; we will read another \[the Mundaka Upanishad\].
-Brahmâ was the first of the Devas, the Lord of this cycle and its protector.
+Brahmā was the first of the Devas, the Lord of this cycle and its protector.
 He gave this knowledge of Brahman, which is the essence of all knowledge, to his son Atharvan.
-The latter handed it over to his son Angiras, he to his son, Bharadvâja, and so on.
+The latter handed it over to his son Angiras, he to his son, Bharadvāja, and so on.

 There was a man called Shaunaka, a very rich man, who went to this Angiras as a learner.
 He approached the teacher and asked him a